-Baked Fish with Cherry Tomato-Olive Sauce and Lemon Chive Asiago Orzo makes a light, healthful, easy springtime dinner for two!
+Baked Fish with Cherry Tomato-Olive Sauce and Lemon Chive Asiago Orzo makes an easy springtime dinner for two that rocks with flavor!

 Hey, y’all!
 Here’s a great Mediterranean-inspired fish dish that hits every note!
 It’s healthful, easy, flavorful and versatile!
 Best of all, you may be able to pull it together with what you already have on hand!

 One thing we always have on hand are either cherry tomatoes or grape tomatoes.
 When tomatoes are not in season, their flavor is superior to conventional hothouse supermarket tomatoes.
 Best of all, when roasted, they make a delicious sauce for pasta, fish or chicken with minimal knife work.

 When the cherry tomatoes are nice and soft, transfer the tomatoes and all their juices to a bowl.
 Place the fish fillets on the same baking sheet and let it bake away while making the rest of the sauce.

 Add the black olives, garlic, a touch of white wine, a pinch of crushed red pepper flakes for some heat and thinly sliced fresh basil.
 How easy is that?

 The Lemon Chive Asiago Orzo makes the perfect side dish to the Baked Fish with Cherry Tomato – Olive Sauce and can be cooked while doing the fish and sauce.

 Orzo is a rice-shaped pasta and cooks in minutes so it’s ideal for a quick and easy side dish.